-- allows pupils to develop interests, aptitudes and skills and grow as individuals, in accordance with values of social solidarity;
+- allows pupils to develop interests, aptitudes, and skills and grow as individuals, in accordance with values of social solidarity;

-- allows pupils to acquire and master basic knowledge, skills, attitudes and values, forming the basis for further general or vocational studies;
+- allows pupils to acquire and master basic knowledge, skills, attitudes, and values, forming the basis for further general or vocational studies;

 Post-compulsory schooling: Secondary education

-Secondary education is a cycle of specific studies and includes various courses intended principally to prepare young people to go on to higher education or to enter the labour market.
+Secondary education is a cycle of specific studies and includes various courses intended principally to prepare young people to go on to higher education or to enter the labor market.
 It spans three years, corresponding to school years 10, 11 and 12.

 The options offered by the Portuguese educational system following school year 9 are diversified both in standard education and in other forms of education.
-They can take the form of scientific-humanities, specialised artistic, technological or vocational training courses, and are provided by secondary schools and vocational schools.
+They can take the form of scientific-humanities, specialized artistic, technological or vocational training courses, and are provided by secondary schools and vocational schools.